Vice Media files for Chapter 11 bankruptcy, the latest in a string of digital media setbacks - KESQ

 Vice Media’s roots date back to 1994, with the launch of Vice’s original punk magazine in Montreal.
 Vice soon moved to New York and built itself into a global media company.

-Over the years, Vice developed a reputation for in-your-face journalism that covered daring stories around the world.
-The media company’s assets also includes film and TV production, an in-house marketing agency, and brands such as Refinery 29 and Unbothered.
+Over the years, Vice developed a reputation for in-your-face journalism that covered daring stories around the world that particularly reasonated with new, young audiences across digital platforms.
+The media company’s assets also include film and TV production, an in-house marketing agency, and brands such as Refinery 29 and Unbothered.

 The media company has struggled to turn around profits in recent years.
-Amid its financial crunch, Vice secured $30 million in debt financing from Fortress Investment Group in February, the Wall Street Journal reported.
+Monday’s filings show that Vice has total outstanding debt of $834 million.

 In 2017, Vice was valued at $5.7 billion.
 Now, however, most experts estimate the company is worth just a fraction of that, The New York Times reported earlier this month.